QuentinPerez/42-toolkit/srcs/libc/README.md

     - f_error/		"Treat return value"
     - f_string/		"Function to write"
     - f_memory/		"Function to play with memory"
+    - error/		"Write error to file"
     - list/			"Double linked-list"
-    - error/		"Write error to file"
-	- vector/		"Pointer buffer resizeable"
+	- vector/		"Pointer array that can change size"
+	- stack/		"Last-in-First-out container"

 ## How to make libraries

     - ./make_lib
+	- cd lib42

 ## Add to your Makefile